On-Demand Webinars

 They Know You Can’t Get to 100% Compliance … and That’s Okay (HIPAA, CCPA/CPRA, GDPR, 23 NYCRR Part 500, CMMC, PCI, FISMA, FERPA)

 Meeting old and new security requirements is about to change.
 For the first time, all requirements, even version 4.0 of the PCI DSS, are going to be driven by risk.
 What does that mean exactly?
 Each organization will need to decide what its definition of “acceptable risk” is, not only for the organization, but for its clients and business partners as well as the general public.
 Those who could be harmed by your service or product, and in how you conduct business, need to be considered in the risk equation.
-To address these issues, the next Midwest Cyber Security Alliance virtual meeting will offer an update on some familiar topics including the concept of “reasonable controls” and “acceptable risk.”
-These terms have permeated our security regulations and standards over the last decade and have plagued organizations just as long — until today.
-Quite recently, regulators, judges, and security experts have all agreed to a common calculus to determine if an organization has reasonable controls.
-During this session, we will dissect the Sedona Conference’s new proposed legal test for reasonable security controls.

 With evolving compliance requirements and the exponential growth of private data that must be managed, organizations are struggling to balance security, regulations, and corporate business goals.
 How do you prioritize resources and budget?
 Most organizations do not know where their data lives and may not want to do the hard work to find it.
 Or maybe that’s not it; perhaps they simply don’t know how to start.
-There is a path forward.
-Our panel of experts will share how they are achieving data privacy across the U.S. for big and small clients.

 Cyber Security Summit Threat Forecasting Using Open Source Data to Foresee Your Next Breach